Arrays and Lists in SQL Server

 XMLATTRPOSReturning the list position from an XML document by using the Numbers table.

 New from the tests in 2006 are CLR$ADAM, all FNFIX and FNNUM methods, MANYPARAM, TBLNUM$MSTMT, TVP$NOPK, TVP$PK, XMLATTRPOS.
 TBLNUM$CHUNK was called TBLNUM in those tests.
 TBLNUM$MSTMT was probably among the methods I opted to exclude in 2006, but it happened to be included this time.
+New are also XMLATTRPOS, XMLATTR$SCH, XMLELEM$SCH and XMLELEM$TEXT.
+Note that the last three were only included in the rerun in 2010.

 The Test Setup